kubernetes-sigs/ingress-controller-conformance/README.md

 You must manually install and setup you environment targeted by the `kubectl config current-context`:
 1. Apply the backing ingress-controller implementation.
 Samples are available under `examples/`.
-1. Apply all, or a subset, of the ingress and service resources found under `deployments`.
-Files under the deployments folder match implemented check names.
+1. Apply all, or a subset, of the ingress and service resources found under `deployments/`.
+Files under the `deployments` folder correspond to implemented check names.

 #### Context